Archdeacon of Oxford: Archdeacons of Dorchester

 In 2013 and 2014, the Diocese of Oxford discussed and resolved to undertake some pastoral alterations; the new archdeaconry of Dorchester was created on 1 March 2014.
 On 19 June 2014, Judy French was collated the first Archdeacon of Dorchester; retired archdeacon Hedley Ringrose was Interim Archdeacon since 2013.
 French retired effective 30 September 2022.
-It was announced in February 2023 that David Tyler would be collated the next Archdeacon of Dorchester "in the coming months".
+It was announced in February 2023 that David Tyler would become the next Archdeacon of Dorchester; he was so collated on 18 March 2023.